-Doctor Fiorentina Sterkaj is a Senior Lecturer and the Teaching and Learning Lead, for the School of Psychology and Education.
+Doctor Fiorentina Sterkaj is a Senior Lecturer and the Teaching and Learning Lead, for the School of Social Sciences and Humanities.
 Fiorentina is highly experienced in teaching on undergraduate and postgraduate programmes both at Suffolk and the University of Westminster, holding Senior Fellowship status of the Higher Education Academy.
 Student centred learning and positive student experience is at the core of her practice with an ethos to ‘encourage and empower’.

 Fiorentina is an expert in Biological and Cognitive Psychology with a focus on Mental Health and clinical disorders.
 Fiorentina’s research explores memory and neuropsychological functioning of individuals with depression and those with schizophrenia, aiming to enhance the knowledge of how different memory mechanisms could be underpinning these disorders.